-But note that we did not take the weather report into account!
+- Note that we did not take the weather Report into account! - Would it be worth to get that information?

 Value of Information

 Decision Networks allow to measure the value of information

 Example: buying oil drilling rights Two blocks A and B, exactly one has oil, worth kPrior probabilities 0.5 each, mutually exclusive Current price of each block is k/2"Consultant" offers accurate survey of A. Fair price?